MattiasKimst/DeliveryFeeCalculator/README.md

-# Delivery Fee Calculator with REST interface for managing rules
+# BONUS Delivery Fee Calculator with REST interface for managing rules

-Developed according to Java Programming Trial Task by Fujitsu Estonia 2024 by Mattias Kimst
+Developed according to Java Programming Trial Task from Fujitsu Estonia 2024 by Mattias Kimst

 ## Overview
 The Delivery Fee Calculator is a sub-functionality of a food delivery application that calculates the delivery fee for food couriers based on defined business rules such as regional base fee, vehicle type, and weather conditions.